 - · income from agriculture or forestry;

-- income from trade or business;
+- · income from trade or business;

-- · income from self-employment;
+- income from the self-employment;

 - · income from employment (salaries and wages);

 - · income from capital investments;

-- · income from rent, especially real property or groups of assets; and
+- income from letting property, especially real property or groups of assets: and

-- other items of income, for example income from leases of moveable assets.
+- other items of income, for example, income from leases of moveable assets.

 Income is generally taxed at a progressive tax rate, ranging from 14 to 45 per cent.
 In addition, a solidarity surcharge of 5.5 per cent of the tax due is levied, which is payable to finance German reunification.
+It might, however, be abolished in the near future.